JayMphek18/student_survey_support_app/documentations/readme.md

 ## How to Use

-Feel free to navigate through the different folders and documents based on your interest.
-Each subfolder contains information on a specific aspect of the app's development and usage.
+Feel free to navigate through the different documents based on your interest.
+Each document contains information on a specific aspect of the app's development and usage.

-If you have any questions or need further clarification, please refer to the user guide or reach out to the development team.
+If you have any questions or need further clarification, please refer to the user guide or reach out to the former development team at 2430323@students.wits.ac.za.

 Thank you for choosing to build the App!